SegersIan/knowledge-base/communication/presenting.md

 * Scripted Talk: Write out the talk in full as a complete script (to be read, memorized or both)
     * Risk: Audience feels "being read to"
+    * Remember: You are writing for "spoken language"
     * Process:
         * First you will sound convincing, unstructured as you rehearse
         * Secondly you start to know the whole talk but sound more robotically (uncanny valley)